 Students can check out up to four books for four weeks.
 If you are not finished by the due date you can bring them back to renew them for another four weeks.

 How much are replacement fees for books?

-We no longer charge overdue fees, but if you los a book the replacement fee is $20 for hard cover and $10 for paperback.
-You can bring cash into the media center or pay online through MyPaymentsPlus.
+We no longer charge overdue fees, but if you lose a book the replacement fee is $20 for hard cover and $10 for paperback.
+You can pay online through MyPaymentsPlus.

 How do I get to our eBooks?

 You can download our Destiny Reads app on your device and login using your student number and password.
 More detailed directions can be found on our eBook page of this web site.

 Yes!
 We have CD-ROM audiobooks located in the graphic novel section.
 We also have digital audiobooks through our Destiny Discover app.
 More information can be found on our eBook page of this web site.